Skip to content

 Select one or multiple team members in Jobber to assign them to the maintenance job.

-As soon as you assign someone, they get a notification that there’s a new visit in their schedule.
+As soon as you assign an employee, they’ll get a notification that there’s a new visit in their schedule.
 They’ll be able to see it in their calendar in Jobber, too.

 Schedule view in Jobber showing daily appointments and team members who are booked for work in the schedule